MetaBorgCube/oopsla18-artifact/README.md

 This artifact supports the following claims from the paper:

-> "We show that viewing scopes as types enables us to model the
+> We show that viewing scopes as types enables modeling the internal
-> internal structure of types in a range of non-simple type systems
+> structure of types in a range of interesting type systems, including
-> (including structural records and generic classes) using the generic
+> structural records and generic classes, using the generic
 > representation of scopes.
-Further, we show that relations between
-> such types can be expressed in terms of generalized scope graph
-> queries.
-We extend scope graphs with scoped relations and queries."

 The specifications of all three languages model non-syntactic aspects of types, such as record and class structure, or type variables and lazy substitution, using the scope graph model.

+> We extend the scope graph framework of Néron et al. [2015] and Van
-> "We extend the scope graph model with scoped relations to model the
+> Antwerpen et al. [2016] with scoped relations to model the
-> association of types with declarations and explicit substitutions in
+> association of types with declarations and the representation of
-> the instantiation of parametrized types.
-We generalize name
+> explicit substitutions in the instantiation of parameterized
-> resolution in scope graph from resolution from references to
+> types.
+We generalize name resolution from resolution of references
-> declarations to general queries for scoped relations.
-This enables
+> to general queries for scoped relations.
+Furthermore, visibility
-> flexible definition of queries for reachable or visible declarations
-> and other properties, such as the visible record fields in the
-> definition of subtyping of structural record types."
+> policies, which were global (per language), can be defined per
+> query, enabling namespace-specific visibility policies.
+We simplify
+> the framework by not including imports as a primitive, since these
+> can be encoded using the scopes-as-types approach.

 This extended model and a resolution algorithm are implemented as part of the Statix implementation.
 Many tests for different resolution scenarios are included in the `statix.test` project, in the `scopegraphs` directory.

-> "We introduce Statix, a declarative, language for specifying type
+> We introduce Statix, a declarative language to specify type
 > systems.
-The language provides simple guarded rules for definition
+The language provides simple guarded rules for the
-> of user-defined constraints with unification and scope graph
+> definition of user-defined constraints with unification, scope graph
-> construction and resolution as built-in theories.
+> construction, and name resolution as built-in theories.
 We provide a
-> declarative and an operational semantics of Statix."
+> formal definition of the declarative semantics of Statix.

 The Statix language, including a type checker and a solver, are implemented and included as a part of Spoofax.
 The tests in `statix.test` document and test the behavior of the solver for different Statix programs.

-> "We simplify the resolution calculus and algorithm of Néron et
-> al. [2015a] and Van Antwerpen et al. [2016] by not including imports
-> as a primitive.
-We demonstrate how imports (and other name- and
-> type-dependent name resolution schemas) can be encoded using the
-> scopes as types approach.
-We discuss how these patterns depend on
+> We discuss the execution model of Statix and how it guarantees
-> resolution in incomplete scope graphs, and how the algorithm
-> guarantees soundness of resolution in incomplete graphs.
-We further
+> soundness of resolution in incomplete graphs.
-> generalize resolution by namespace/query-specific parameterization
-> with visibility policies instead of global policies."

-The case study specifications implement binding patterns -- such as class inheritance -- using the simplified model that is a part of Statix.
-In earlier work, these patterns were implemented using the import mechanism.
-Global resolution policies, for example how to resolve methods or variables in FGJ, are provided in the Statix language for convenience, but every query can redefine every parameter of the resolution calculus.

 Statix provides integrated support for guaranteeing that resolution in incomplete graphs is safe, following the principles discussed in the